Cacti are hardy, slow-growing plants that can tolerate heat.

-During the growing season, a cactus should be watered thoroughly and allowed to completely dry out between watering.
+During the growing season, a cactus should be watered thoroughly and allowed to completely dry out between waterings.
 The easiest way to check for soil moisture is to extend a slender object to the bottom of the soil and check for any damp soil clinging to it as it is removed.
 During the winter, a cactus should be watered no more than every few weeks.
 The amount of watering required and how often a cactus should be watered depends on the species and growing conditions.

 Cacti are able to tolerate direct sunlight; they should be placed in a window with a southern or western exposure where they will get sunlight for at least a few hours a day.